engellaboratory/engellab/content/authors/admin/_index.md

 - Principal Investigator
 ---

-Dr. Nora Engel is Associate Professor in the Lewis Katz School of Medicine at the Fels Institute for Cancer Research and Dept. of Medical Genetics & Molecular Biology at Temple University in Philadelphia, PA.
+Dr. Nora Engel is Associate Professor at the [Coriell Institute for Medical Research](https://www.coriell.org/), which is a partner in the [Camden Cancer Research Center](https://www.coriell.org/ccrcnj/) in Camden, NJ.
 Nora received her Ph.D. in Molecular Genetics from the University of Buenos Aires School of Biochemistry.
 Her graduate work focused on transcriptional regulation in cancer.
 She then pursued a postdoctoral fellowship in the laboratory of Dr. Marisa Bartolomei at the University of Pennsylvania, where she investigated mechanisms of genomic imprinting during embryogenesis in mouse models.

 As an independent investigator, Nora continued her studies on how imprinted regions are regulated and how the epigenetic and three-dimensional conformation is disturbed in imprinting disorders.